 Perhaps the regular visit when we are not in a pandemic or crazy times would sound a little different.
 Over the years I have been met with kindness and compassion.
 The typical treatment time involves a regular room and still takes at least a few hours for meds to work.
 The goal is to go home better and to continue to feel better after you leave.
 You still have to finish the migraine stages.
-I am always tired the next day as your body has been through a lot.
+I am always tired the next day as my body has been through a lot.
 However, I am also thankful to be past that point and moving on to living life again.

 It has been consistent that I have had nurses and doctors who have been kind and focused on my care.
-They have asked what works for me and kept me until they found what did.
-In my other post I even share how it was the ER doctors who discovered hormones as one of my triggers.
+They asked what works for me and kept me until they found out what did.
+In my other post, I even share how it was the ER doctors who discovered hormones as one of my triggers.
 Even though the emergency room can have some unknowns I have always felt relieved to know I would get help.

 The Emergency Room is no one’s dream place to receive treatment, but if you must go be prepared and listen to your body.
-From experience if I know I need to go and I try to make it on my own that never goes well.
+From experience, if I know I need to go and I try to make it on my own that never goes well.

 Again, each person has to make the best choice for themselves.
-Stay in touch with your health care professional and reach out for support.
+Stay in touch with your healthcare professional and reach out for support.

 Thank you for being here.
 Much more to come at migraineroad.
 We will cover more of my journey and more topics will be added to our resources.

 Subscribe to stay in the know and you are invited to join our Facebook group.
 Join us on the contact page.